shiimizu/ena/README.md

 ## Features

 * **Memory efficient**<br>
- Using less than 5mb for a single board and less than 30mb for all 72 boards
+ Using less than 5mb for a single board and less than 30mb for all 72 boards<sup>*</sup>

 * **Bandwidth efficient**<br>
  Minimal [API](https://github.com/4chan/4chan-API) requests by using `threads.json` and `archive.json` instead of continuously polling every thread for updates